whitecrownclown/caprine/readme.md

 <img src="media/screenshot-menu-bar-menu.png" width="140" align="right">

-You can enable `Show Menu Bar Icon` in the `Caprine Preferences` menu to have a Caprine icon in the menu bar.
+You can enable `Menu Bar Mode` in the `Caprine Preferences` menu to have a Caprine icon in the menu bar.
 The icon will indicate when you have unread notifications and you can click it to toggle the Caprine window.
 You can also toggle the Caprine window with the global shortcut <kbd>Command</kbd> <kbd>Shift</kbd> <kbd>y</kbd>.

 You can also remove Caprine from the Dock and task switcher by clicking `Hide Dock Icon` menu item from the menu bar icon.
 There will then no longer be any menus for the window, but you can access those from the `Menu` item in the menu bar icon menu.